 Look for an Attorney Who Can Help You Win Key Decisions

 In most instances, Texas courts will find that neither parent is unfit enough to not share conservatorship.
 But the battle may not end there.
-If the parents can’t come to terms on a key decision, such as a where a child should go to school, then one parent may be awarded executive decision-making rights over a key domain.
+If the parents can’t come to terms on a key decision, such as where a child should go to school, then one parent may be awarded executive decision-making rights over a key domain.

-Look for a Lawyer Who will Protect Your Interests – And Your Children’s
+Look for a Lawyer Who Will Protect Your Interests – And Your Children’s

 If you’re worried about what the court will decide in terms of your children or feel strongly that your ex-spouse is unfit for them, contact the Law Offices of Ben Carrasco at 512-320-9126 for a consultation today.
 We are prepared to assist you throughout each step of your case.